 How to Grow Kigelia Trees

+In some tropical regions, this tree is grown as an ornamental for its lovely glossy dark green foliage, erect to spreading low canopy, and fantastic flowers and fruit.
+It can be grown in sunset zones 16 to 24 in well-draining sun composed of clay, loam, or sand and in full sun.
+Soil should have a pH that is slightly acidic to neutral.
 Once the tree has established, it requires little additional sausage tree care and can potentially delight and amaze generations, as it can live from 50 up to 150 years of age.

 Gardening tips, videos, info and more delivered right to your inbox!